tomisenbarger/cv/cv.md

 ###Representative patents drafted and prosecuted

+11,529,109 Patient Positioning Apparatus
 11,495,126 Systems And Methods For Driving Intelligence Allocation Between Vehicles And Highways
 11,436,923 Proactive Sensing Systems And Methods For Intelligent Road Infrastructure Systems
+11,428,686 Membrane Assay Method
 11,390,882 Expression vector
+11,359,005 Supramolecular High Affinity Protein-binding System For Purification Of Biomacromolecules
+11,295,449 Three-dimensional Tracking Of A Target In A Body
+11,229,614 Supramolecular Hydrogel Applications To The Carotid Bodies To Treat Hypertension And Sleep Apnea In Obesity
 11,224,584 Sleep apnea treatment
+11,185,864 Sample Preparation Device
+11,180,760 Identification Of Molecular Pathways And Methods Of Use Thereof For Treating Retinal Neurodegeneration And Other Neurodegenerative Disorders
 11,174,326 Polymerization photoinhibitor
+11,160,875 Therapeutic Nanofiber Hydrogels For Local Treatment Of Brain-related Diseases
 10,918,673 Immunoisolation device
 10,851,423 SNP arrays
 10,751,324 Treatment of TNF-alpha cytotoxicity